Elementary cellular automaton: Reflections and complements

 and, after reordering, we discover that this is rule 137:

 There are 16 rules which are the same as their complementary rules.

 Finally, the previous two transformations can be applied successively to a rule to obtain the mirrored complementary rule.
 For example, the mirrored complementary rule of rule 110 is rule 193.
 There are 16 rules which are the same as their mirrored complementary rules.

 Of the 256 elementary cellular automata, there are 88 which are inequivalent under these transformations.

+It turns out that reflection and complementation are automorphisms of the monoid of one-dimensional cellular automata, as they both preserve composition.

 Single 1 histories

 One method used to study these automata is to follow its history with an initial state of all 0s except for a single cell with a 1.
 When the rule number is even (so that an input of 000 does not compute to a 1) it makes sense to interpret state at each time, t, as an integer expressed in binary, producing a sequence a(t) of integers.
 In many cases these sequences have simple, closed form expressions or have a generating function with a simple form.
 The following rules are notable: